sharovatov/teamlead/blameless_responsibility_en.md

 - people must not be afraid to bring information
 - people need to be able to bring information

-**So**:
-- process change and adaptation is a prerequisite for the company being able to better survive market change.
+**2. the information flow is a prerequisite for the process change and adaptation** **1. process change and adaptation is a prerequisite for the company being able to better survive market change.**

 ## People must not be afraid to bring information